 Cecilie Thorsmark, CEO of Copenhagen Fashion Week

-For the upcoming season, NewTalent bursary recipient Nicklas Skovgaard will present as the official opening show on the Monday, building on the impact the brand's first showcase in August imprinted, while the subsequent days will offer a burgeoning schedule of presentations, events, showrooms and trade fairs.
+For the upcoming season, NewTalent bursary recipient Nicklas Skovgaard will present as the official opening show on the Monday, building on the impact of the brand's first showcase in August, while the subsequent days will offer a burgeoning schedule of presentations, events, showrooms and trade fairs.

 “The global reach that Copenhagen Fashion Week continues to garner is testament to the role a fashion week must play in expecting positive change from international and Nordic leaders in the fashion industry," Thorsmark comments.
 "By implementing Copenhagen Fashion Week as a key cultural activation we are proposing new definitions of what a fashion week can symbolise, with our continued growth only underlining this."

 For AW24, CPHFW's NewTalent will include four brands: continuing from last season are Rolf Ekroth and Nicklas Skovgaard, with Alectra Rothschild/Masculina and Stamm joining the scheme.
 For this coming edition, there will be three brands awarded the One To Watch recognition slot: Martin Quad, Sloth Rousing and MLGA.
 These brands will present their forthcoming collections through a variety of formats that they feel best encompasses their vision, from installations, presentations, events and showroom formats.

 Alectra Rothschild/Masculina (CPHFW NewTalent)

 Baum und Pferdgarten

 Saks Potts (WESSEL & VETT FASHION PRIZE WINNER 2023)

 Stamm (CPHFW NewTalent)